Executive Director - Euthanasia Prevention Coalition

-- The NVVE is pushing the government to permit euthanasia for people who are "tired of living."
-Basically people who are 70 years old could die by euthanasia for any or no reason.
+- The NVVE is pushing the government to permit euthanasia for people who are "tired of living" who are 70 years old and wish to die by euthanasia for any or no reason.

-- Psychiatrists in the Netherlands are permitted to euthanasia a patient with mental illness who is not otherwise dying.
+- Psychiatrists in the Netherlands are permitting euthanasia for patients with mental illness who are not otherwise dying.

-- The Groningen Protocol continues to be followed for the euthanasia of infants born with disabilities.
+- The Groningen Protocol continues to allow euthanasia of infants born with disabilities.

-"The teams would be limited to one house visit a week to minimize the psychological burden on them."It looks like the euthanasia lobby recognizes that there is a human cost to killing.
+"The teams would be limited to one house visit a week to minimize the psychological burden on them."Maybe that means that the euthanasia lobby recognizes that there is a human cost to killing.